-Polar Bear Dens at Risk as Fossils Eye Exploration in Alaska National Wildlife Refuge
+Polar Bear Dens at Risk as Fossils Eye Exploration in Arctic National Wildlife Refuge

 The airborne imaging fossil companies use to help them avoid polar bear dens when they’re exploring in the Arctic actually detects the dens less than half the time, a new study shows.
 That means producers won’t be able to help killing mothers and cubs of an iconic and threatened Arctic species if they drill in the Arctic National Wildlife Refuge (ANWR).

 “Oil operators search for the dens to comply with a federal requirement to build roads and facilities at least a mile away from the hibernating bears, whose shrinking populations are designated as threatened under the (U.S.) Endangered Species Act,” the Washington Post reports.
 But “according to the study published in the journal PLOS One, infrared technology mounted on airplanes missed 55% of dens that were known to exist west of the Alaskan refuge off Prudhoe Bay.”